KoniHD/yolov9/LRZ-AI-Systems/Instructions.md

 2. Login to [LRZ AI](https://login.ai.lrz.de)
 3. Go to **Interactive Apps**
 4. Select **Jupyter Notebook** and chose the resources needed (they are specified very well here!!) and specify the time this notebook will be up. **Careful** after the time runs up the notebook plus data aparently will be shutdown (I don't know if you also loose your data too yet)
-    * **Note:** Using the IWS you do not have direct access to a GPU but rather you have access to a [MIG slice](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/).
-This means IWS is not intended for distributed computing on multiple graphics cards.
+    * **Note:** Using the IWS gives you access only to a single GPU.
+Hence, distributed computing over multiple GPUs for more VRAM is not possible via this method.
+Once you maxed out the VRAM of a single GPU you might need to look at options.
+    * The A100 (and if LRZ gets them later the H100) cards are set upt using a technology caleld [MIG slice](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/).
+This means you don't even get access to a full GPU but rather a slice.
+In practice this should not affect your training.
 5. You can select between 2 possible default *enroot* container images to let your Jupyter Notebook run in: One uses Tensorflow the other uses PyTorch. \
 *Maybe custom images can be used here too if previously downloaded.
 I have not tried that so it's on you to do so*
 6. For some reason I was unable to find the correct mounting point on the AI System.
 Failed attempts were: `/dss/dssfs04/my-data:/jupyter_session` &rarr; crashed notebook before start; `/dss/dssfs04/my-data:/data` and `/dss/dssfs04/my-data:/mnt/data` both just did not work.
 Talking to the support, I was affirmd, that the current best sollution is to have a symlink as described [here](#working-on-the-lrz-ai-system)
 7. After that your request will be automatically queued in the to LRZ AI System and once it's the resources are free the website will automatically provide you with a link to a Jupyter Notebook.
+8. Most Python libraries are already included if you chose the right *enroot* container from step 5.
+However, you might want to use different packages.
+In this case I'd recommend pip installing them right at the beginning.
+To be sure they are installed you should then reload the Notebook kernel.

+&rarr; If anything goes wrong or the Notebook is stuck (happend to me) you can see an output log of the session: \
+Go to the IWS portal where you can also always check the remaining time and click on **Session ID**.
+There are multiple files automatically created for you related to the job you submitted.
+If your job was started there will be a file called `output.log`.
+Here you can check for errors that might have occurred.
+If your Notebook is frozen I would recommend checking this `output.log` and maybe start again if an actual error occurred.

 ### Work with YOLOv9 on IWS
 <details><summary> <b>Infos on how to use the given Jupyter Notebook on the LRZ AI System</b> </summary>

-* Like mentioned above first create a Linux symlink for your data and model stored on `/dss/dssfs04/your-data` to `$HOME` as described [here](#working-on-the-lrz-ai-system).
+* Like mentioned above first create a Linux symlink for your data and model stored on `/dss/dssfs04/<your-data>` to `$HOME` as described [here](#working-on-the-lrz-ai-system).
 * Since the AI System is not intended for testing I would recommend cloning the git repo into your `/dss/dssfs04` and follow the steps done in [working with loco on IWS](#work-with-yolov9-on-the-loco-dataset).
 In the execution I would recommend only to perform `git pull`.
-* I put together a Jupyter Notebook meant for execution on the LRZ System: `./yolov9/LRZ-AI-Systems/train-model.ipynb`.
+* I put together a Jupyter Notebook meant for execution on the LRZ System: `./LRZ-AI-Systems/train-model.ipynb`.
 In this script the first two code cells are meant to be performed before every training execution in oder to 1. clone the latest changes you commited from *coding on your own* machine 2. install the necessary pip extensions mentioned in the [README.md](https://github.com/WongKinYiu/yolov9/blob/main/README.md#installation).
 * After executing the first two cells reload the kernel and then start the Notebook again beginning with the third cell!

 </details>